henrycharlesworth/dexterous-gym/README.md

 # Dexterous Gym - Challenging Extensions to OpenAI's Gym Hand Manipulation Environments
 This repository contains a number of challenging environments based on OpenAI's Gym hand manipulation tasks, all of which are challenging for current RL and trajectory optimisation techniques.
-The GIFs of example solutions for some of the environments come from a soon-to-be published custom trajectory optimisation technique I have developed.
+Used in our paper: https://arxiv.org/abs/2009.05104 (videos showing videos and comparisons: https://dexterous-manipulation.github.io/)

 ## Installation
 Requirements: [Mujoco-py](https://github.com/openai/mujoco-py) and [Gym](https://github.com/openai/gym)